LINDE GASES IMPROVE YOUR HEAT TREATING APPLICATIONS FOR METALS Hardening

 Carburizing is a case hardening process in which carbon diffuses into the surface layer of a steel part at a temperature high enough to change the steel grain structure.
 This change enables the steel to absorb carbon.
 The result is a wear-resistant layer that makes the carburizing an ideal process in the production of strong, safe metals.

-Control of the carburizing process is measured to industry specifications, enabling consistent process control batch after batch.
+Carburizing may also be referred to as case hardening.
+If this heat treatment process is done correctly, the surface metal on a carbon steel part will be more resistant to wear and the fatigue strength will be increased.
+Carburizing is commonly used in steel bearings and gears.
+Control of the carburizing heat treatment process is measured to industry specifications, enabling consistent process control batch after batch.
 In certain cases, alterations to the atmosphere can be made that may accelerate the carburizing speed and increase efficiency.
 A suspended carburizing process also eliminates the need for pusher furnaces to be emptied for weekend shutdowns — resulting in minimum delays and increased productivity.

 Vacuum carburizing—also known as low pressure carburizing (LPC)—demands an atmosphere that is highly reproducible and highly controllable.
 The right carbon source for this process has been available for use since well before the vacuum heat treating process was developed.
 Linde’s nitrogen and methanol technology, combined with a precise atmosphere control system can provide ideal conditions for better control and repeatability.